Nibato/nibmods-7dtd/README.md

 Various Mods For 7 Days to Die A20.

-View the README.md file in the folder of the mod for more information on that mod.
+For more information on each mod, please view the README.md file in each folder.